 Julie McCarter brings over 25 years of health care leadership experience focused on new market and product innovation oriented to delivering long-term value for companies who serve patients, clients, providers and communities.
 Much of her career has been spent with health insurance / health service companies, with specific focus in self-funded models, virtual care, and insurance product innovation.
 Most recently, McCarter served as Chief Commercial Officer for Mindpath Health, a provider of high-quality outpatient behavioral health services.
 She holds a bachelor of arts degree from University of Colorado, Boulder.

-Tinsley brings more than twenty years of professional experience from diverse industries such as health care, law and finance.
+Rich Tinsley brings more than 20 years of professional experience from diverse industries such as health care, law and finance.
 His expertise includes creating strategic growth plans and designing business solutions to drive robust profitability in the private and public sectors.
-Previously, Tinsley served as president and CEO for Stoneridge Partners, a nationwide leading health care M&A advisory firm specializing in the brokerage of home care, hospice and behavioral health agencies.
+Previously, he served as president and CEO for Stoneridge Partners, a nationwide leading health care M&A advisory firm specializing in the brokerage of home care, hospice and behavioral health agencies.
 His track record includes developing and integrating new businesses.
-Tinsley is a CPA and earned a JD and MBA from the University of Louisville.
+He is a CPA and earned a JD and MBA from the University of Louisville.